+environmental objective account the criteria for

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+that do not take into

+sustainable economic activities under the EU

+environmentally

 A minimum of 40% of the Fund's assets will be invested in sustainable investments.
 These sustainable investments will be a mix of sustainable investments with either an environmental objective that is not committed to align with the EU taxonomy or a social objective or a combination of the two.
 The combination of sustainable investments with an environmental or social objective may change over time depending on the activities of the issuers within the Benchmark Index.
 The assessment of the Fund's investments qualifying as sustainable is determined on or around each index rebalance, where the Fund's portfolio is rebalanced in line with its Benchmark Index.